fedora-infra/mbbox/docs/source/deployment-guide.rst

 To be able to deploy just the CR files you only need admin rights to namespace where you want to deploy operator.

+Some commands require the usage of the "kustomize" CLI tool which an be found `here <https://kubectl.docs.kubernetes.io/installation/kustomize/binaries/>`_.

 Makefile
 ========